Mayeu/mayeu.me/site/content/newsletter/thank-you.md

 ---
 layout: default
-lang: fr
+lang: en
 ref: newsletter-thank-you
-title: Merci de vous être inscrit 🎉
+title: Thank you for joining 🎉
 description: Hi, I'm Mayeu.
 I mostly do computering, tea 🍵, and travelling
+type: page
 ---

-Bienvenue au club ! 🎉

-Vous entendrez rapidement parler de moi 👋
+You are in! 🎉

+We will keep in touch from now on 👋